Elite performance requires continued learning

-In his book "Peak" Karl Anders Ericsson differentiates (unthinking) habitual repetition, which strengthens existing ways of doing things, from (mindful) deliberate practice, which allows you to change, to improve, and to learn new things.
-I use PERFECT as a mnemonic to capture his ideas.
+Karl Anders Ericsson (author of "Peak") differentiates (unthinking) habitual repetition, which strengthens existing ways of doing things, from (mindful) deliberate practice, which allows you to change and continually improve.
+The book is hard work - I use PERFECT to capture his ideas...

-R = Representation (of success) - Create a mental picture of what you are trying to achieve - what it will look like, feel like, or allow you to do.
-A coach / mentor may help you with this.
+R = Representation (of success) - Create a mental picture (or physical simulation) of what you are trying to achieve - what it feels like, looks like, or allows you to do.
+A coach may help with this.

-F = Feedback - Use self-observation, or feedback from others, to observe objectively the results of your experiments - without any criticism for trying.
-Feedback guides your ongoing exploration.
+F = Feedback - Use self-observation, or feedback from others, to observe objectively - WITHOUT criticism - the results of your experiments.
+Feedback is simply to guide your ongoing exploration.

-T = Triggers (to try something else) - Allow events to stimulate your curiosity to start a new practice.
-Or be inspired by the different perspective, knowledge or skill of a coach / mentor.
+T = Triggers (to new learning) - Stimulate your curiosity by allowing everyday events to raise new questions to explore.
+Or be inspired by the perspective, knowledge or skill of a mentor / teacher.